 4. Aesthetic Pleasure

-Besides the articles, news, and events that respond to each search query, the Van Gogh Museum provides its visitors with beautiful paintings on the search results page.
+Besides the articles, news, and events that respond to each search query, the Van Gogh Museum provides its visitors with beautiful paintings on the search UI design.

 5. Alternative Offers

 One more good example of an eCommerce website search results page is Aliexpress.
 Here, a visitor gets the needed information about each item in the results list.
 Additionally, information about similar products is also provided.
 This information may catch the attention even if the customer doesn’t find the desired product among the search results.
 One can quickly switch to a page with similar products and make a purchase.

 6. Ajax-Driven Slide-Down Unit

 Another example is a search results page on Yahoo.
 It provides an Ajax-driven slide-down unit that appears below the search box when you start typing an inquiry.
 It looked like the Ajax drop-down features on the other two biggest search engines, Google and Bing.
 However, it has several additional improvements and peculiarities.